Haulmont/github-youtrack-hook/README.md

 The hook constantly listens all local interfaces to receive push events from GitHub.
 Once the hook recieves a push event, it parses the event payload.
 The hook does two things:

  1. Publishes comments to corresponding issues groupping by the author with revision and branch information.
- 2. Automatically updates "Fix versions" and "Commited To" fields.
+ 2. Automatically updates "Fix versions" and "Commited to" fields.

 ## Setup